SOP for Transfer of Analytical Procedure

 The ratio of the distance moved by a particular solute to that moved by the solvent's front.

-The addition of a known amount of a compound to a standard, sample, or placebo, typically for the purpose of confirming the performance of an analytical procedure.
+The addition of a known amount of a compound to a standard, sample, or placebo, typically to confirm the performance of an analytical procedure.

 Procedure: